-• The intent of hazing is to minimize commingling of elk and cattle.
+The intent of hazing is to minimize commingling of elk and cattle.
 In addition to responding to observed or reported commingling events, hazers should continue to attempt to periodically assess local elk distribution and movement patterns to better anticipate, intercept, and prevent commingling.
 This approach is not to suggest all commingling events will or can be prevented given the proximity of elk and cattle during winter and spring.
 The presence of hazers does not prevent or preclude landowners from hazing elk as well; to be effective hazers/FWP and landowners need to work together in this effort.

-- This plan alone does not limit the number of private land hazing efforts that may take place. - Prior to implementation, hazing efforts shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation on private lands and Montana Department of Natural Resource Conservation (DNRC) lands within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle.
+- This plan alone does not limit the number of private land hazing efforts that may take place. - Prior to implementation, hazing efforts shall recognize and provide areas of functional and sufficient winter habitat with adequate forage and security available for elk. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation on private lands and Montana Department of Natural Resource Conservation (DNRC) lands within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years.
 Elk may not be deliberately hazed off Montana state lands managed as Wildlife Management Areas. - These actions may be applied at any time to reduce risk during current or subsequent years. - At the beginning of hazing efforts, hazers/FWP shall work with landowners to commonly define and agree to an effective communication strategy to assist all parties' awareness and evaluation of hazing efforts and results, elk presence, livestock presence, and observed or anticipated commingling events.
 This strategy should include communication inputs and updates to/from both hazers/FWP and landowners. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve hazing efforts.